 One of our primary goals is to keep clients aware of tax law changes and updates.
 This report is not a substitute for using a tax professional.
 Please note that many states do not follow the same rules and computations as the federal income tax rules.
-Make sure you check with your tax preparer to see what tax rates and rules apply for your particular state.
+Make sure you check with your tax preparer to see what tax rates and rules apply for your state.

 There are many other additional tax reduction strategies that will vary depending on your financial picture.
-We encourage you to come in so that we can review your particular situation and hopefully take advantage of those tax rules that apply to you.
+We encourage you to come in so that we can review your situation and hopefully take advantage of those tax rules that apply to you.
 We will try to monitor impactful changes and as always, we appreciate the opportunity to assist you in addressing your financial matters and look forward to seeing you soon!

+2024 Year-end Tax Planning Checklist

+☐ Bracket Management

-2023 Year-end Tax Planning Checklist ■ Bracket Management A "Proactive" approach to your tax ■ Itemized Deduction Timing planning instead of a "Reactive" ■ Gain & Loss Harvesting approach could produce better results! ■ Retirement Planning If you need assistance reviewing any of these items prior to year-end, please Education Planning call us and we'd be happy to help you!
-Charitable Planning ■ Gifting Strategies ■ Estate Tax Planning □ Planning for Major Financial or Life Events Next Year/Future ■ Planning for Any Other Personal Situational Concerns
+☐ Itemized Deduction Timing •

+☐ Gain & Loss Harvesting planning instead of a "Reactive" approach could produce better results!

+□ Retirement Planning If you need assistance reviewing any of

+☐ Education Planning these items prior to year-end, please call us and we'd be happy to help you!

+☐ Charitable Planning

+☐ Gifting Strategies

+☐ Estate Tax Planning

+☐ Planning for Major Financial or Life Events Next Year/Future

+☐ Planning for Any Other Personal Situational Concerns